bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

             specify which struct inode_operations will be used to access to it.
-This is the mechanism we use, a struct inode_operations which includes a pointer to a struct proc_ops which includes pointers to our procfs_read and procfs_write functions.
+This is the mechanism we use, a struct inode_operations which includes a pointer to a struct file_operations which includes pointers to our procfs_read and procfs_write functions.

             Another interesting point here is the module_permission function.
 This function is called whenever a process tries